anbrav0/anbrav0/README.md

 My name is Ana and I am currently an MPH student in the Biostatistics concentration at FIU

-🔭 I’m currently working with the SUNLab @ FIU as a Senior Research Assistant for the ABCD Study!
+🔭 I’m currently working as a Data Scientist at the University of Miami!

-🌱 I’m currently learning _alot_ about R and RStudio at the graduate student level
+🌱 I’m currently learning _alot_ about R and RStudio, reproducibility, and machine learning.

 👯 I’m looking to collaborate on advanced statistical programming software with other members in the public health field

 🧩 Ask me about Statistics/Public Health/Health disparities

-📚 My interests include substance use disorders, reproducible data, open sourced science, and machine learning
+📚 My interests include substance use disorders, reproducible data and open sourced science.

-🔍 My goals are to continue improving my data science skills in R programming as well as continue my research in identifying risk factors in Latino/Latinx communities that contributed to the onset of adolescent and young adult substance abuse
+🔍 My goals are to continue improving my data science skills in R programming as well as continue my research in identifying risk factors in Latino/Latinx communities that contributed to the onset of adolescent and young adult substance abuse.

 check out my How to Health Science with Ana Blog: https://anbrav0.github.io/R-health-blog/